|WHIGHAM, LEAH - The Paso Del Norte Institute For Healthy Living|

 Publication Type: Peer Reviewed Journal

-Technical Abstract: Data from controlled intervention trials are lacking to support observational evidence suggesting a positive association between intake of fruit and vegetable (FV) and bone health.
-The objective of this study was to assess serum markers of bone turnover change in response to FV depletion and repletion.
-Twenty-nine subjects participated in a 28-wk single-arm experimental feeding intervention trial and consumed low FV diets for 6 wks (depletion phases 1 and 3), a provided high FV diet based upon the Dietary Guidelines for Americans for 8 wks (6-cup equivalents, phase 2), and usual diet for 8 wks (phase 4).
-At baseline, phases 1, 2, 3, and 4, intakes of total carotenoids, the most commonly used biomarker of FV intake, were 11.5 ± 1.2, 1.4 ± 0.2, 62.3 ± 0.9, 1.5 ± 0.4, and 9.0 ± 1.0 mg/d (mean ± SE), respectively, and the calculated dietary potential renal acid loads, a measure of the acid-base load of foods, were 19.5 ± 4.6, -16.7 ± 5.3, 20.9 ± 2.8, 21.1 ± 2.8, and 14.2 ± 3.5 mEq/d, respectively.
-Compared to the baseline, depletion in FV intake (phase 1) resulted in an increase (p < 0.05) in serum C-terminal telopeptide of type 1 collagen (CTX, 0.68 ± 0.05 vs 0.97 ± 0.08 ng/ml, respectively), a bone resorption marker, and a decrease in serum bone specific alkaline phosphatase (BALP, 10.7 ±0.7 vs 9.5 ± 0.8 µg/L, respectively), a bone formation maker.
-High FV intake (phase 2) decreased serum CTX (p < 0.05) to 0.60 ± 0.04 ng/ml and increased serum BALP to 11.3 ± 0.7µg/L (p < 0.05), compared to the depletion phase 1.
-These data demonstrate that increased fruit and vegetable consumption at or above federal dietary guidance is beneficial to bone health potentially through decreased dietary acidity.
+Technical Abstract: Data from controlled intervention trials are lacking that support a positive association between the intake of fruits and vegetables and bone health.
+The objective of this study was to test the hypothesis that elevated fruit and vegetable intake improves serum markers of bone turnover.
+Twenty-nine subjects participated in a 28-week single-arm experimental feeding intervention trial and consumed a prescribed low fruit and vegetable diet for 6 weeks (depletion-1), a provided high fruit and vegetable diet based upon the Dietary Guidelines for Americans for 8 weeks (6-cup equivalents/d), another prescribed low fruit and vegetable diet for 6 weeks (depletion-2), and then their usual diets for 8 weeks (repletion).
+At the baseline, depletion-1, high fruit and vegetable, depletion-2, and repletion phases, intakes of total carotenoids, the most commonly used biomarker of fruit and vegetables intake, were 11.5 ± 1.2, 1.4 ± 0.2, 62.3 ± 0.9, 1.5 ± 0.4, and 9.0 ± 1.0 mg/d (mean ± SE), respectively.
+Compared to the baseline, reduced fruit and vegetable intake (depletion-1) resulted in an increase (p < 0.05) in the bone resorption marker C-terminal telopeptide of type 1 collagen (CTX, 0.68 ± 0.05 vs 0.97 ± 0.08 ng/ml for the baseline and the depletion-1, respectively) and a decrease in the bone formation marker bone specific alkaline phosphatase (BAP, 10.7 ±0.7 vs 9.5 ± 0.8 µg/L for the baseline and the depletion-1, respectively).
+High intake of fruits and vegetables decreased serum CTX (p < 0.05) to 0.60 ± 0.04 ng/ml and increased serum BAP to 11.3 ± 0.7µg/L (p < 0.05), compared to the depletion-1 phase.
+Serum concentrations of CTX were inversely and BAP were positively correlated with blood lycopene.
+These data demonstrate that increased fruit and vegetable consumption at or above federal dietary guidance is beneficial to bone health.